Break it Down: Low Calorie Diets

-Can low calorie diets help you achieve your weight loss goals?
+Do low calorie diets work, and can they help you achieve your weight loss goals?

 It may be tempting to cut out as much as you can from your diet in attempts to lose weight, but restricting your calories may not be the best way to go about weight loss.
 Of course, cutting down on calories to a certain extent is highly effective, but low calorie diets can sometimes do more harm than good.